Identify your app user devices

 group_id from the example above.

-Retrieving your app user device data and status
+Retrieve your app user live location and status

 In your business workflow, you may need to be able to retrieve device data and tracking status for a device id registered under your HyperTrack account.
 Conveniently, HyperTrack Devices API provides you an option to do so.